jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/1_Get_Aero.typ

 In order to obtain the required individual partial point loads the descibed proedure can be followed.
 Because of the explained properties $C_("lc",i)$ the resulting partial forces $F_(a,i,j)$ are only distributed along the span.
 A coordinate change in the two other remaining directions does not occur.
 Consequently, the 3d aerodynamic load distribution was tranfered to a 1d load distirbution consisting of resulting partial forces $F_(a,i,j)$.
 This has two implication.
-First because they are force points, they can be used with kmeans++.
+First because they are force points, they can be used with k-means++.
 Moreover, because of the 1d dimension, instead of performing the optimization with a more computationally intensive #gls("fem") model, a one-dimensional beam model can be used as a substitute model.
 Further information about both the beam model and optimization will be elaborated in the following @chap_4_0_2 to @chap_4_0_4.